A 21-year-old hiker fell hundreds of feet to his death while taking a selfie: ‘A very tragic accident’

 Peoble told KSAZ that an investigation found no signs of drug use or foul play, adding that “it was just a very tragic accident.”

 Researchers have warned that selfie-related deaths have become “a major public health problem.”
 According to a study published in October in the Journal of Travel Medicine, 379 people died while taking selfies from January 2008 to July 2021.
-Deaths have occurred after people have tried to snap photos near dangerous animals, in front of waterfalls and while wielding dangerous weapons.
+Deaths have occurred after people tried to snap photos near dangerous animals, in front of waterfalls and while wielding dangerous weapons.

 “It is a growing problem that, because of the dimensions it has taken on, can now be considered a public health issue,” Manuel Linares, a lead author of the study, told El País, a Spanish newspaper, in October.